altndrr/persona/README.md

 The purpose of the research is to develop a deep learning model able to recognize faces.
 The primary constraints of the development are to build an architecture as small as possible that supports learning in production.
-Due to these limits, in the repository are presented techniques for knowledge distillation and continual learning.
+Due to these limits, in the repository are presented techniques for knowledge distillation.

 ## Setup